Changemakers

 Discover the remarkable stories of activists like Edna Ryan campaigning for equal pay in 1974 and Nyadol Nyuon's advocacy for refugee women today.

-See the first pamphlets organising women to protest, the hand-embroidered banners of craftivist Tal Fitzpatrick, Julie Bishop's red resignation shoes and much more.
+See the hand-embroidered banners of craftivist Tal Fitzpatrick, Natasha Stott Despoja's Doc Martens, Senator Jocelyn Newman's speech notes and much more.

 Travelling exhibition dates

-In 2024 and 2025, Changemakers: Crafting a Difference, an exhibition and workshop will be travelling to regional venues.
+In 2026 and 2027, Changemakers: Crafting a Difference, an exhibition and workshop will travel to regional venues.
 Featuring 8 textile banners created by craftivist and artist Tal Fitzpatrick, it shows how crafting – traditionally considered 'women's work' – can be used for political expression and social change.

 #metoo by Sofia Fitzpatrick and Tal Fitzpatrick.